 - Once the work is done, keep the saw in a safe place until you get to use it for the next time.

 So, these are the steps and safety cautions on how to use a coping saw.
 Hopefully, you have got them right away and going to use the coping saw correctly at it’s the best form.
-Once again, don’t forget to wear on the safety essentials.
+Once again, don’t forget to wear safety essentials.